 NEW COMBINED DEGREE FOR STEM MAJORS PURSUING A MINOR IN ECONOMICS:

 Majors in Engineering, Mathematics, and Statistics pursuing a Minor in Economics have the option of replacing Econ 340 with Econ 511 (fall semester), Econ 360 with Econ 562 (fall semester), and/or Econ 352 with Econ 512 (spring semester).
 To do so, such a student must be a junior or senior and obtain permission from the instructor (Professor Novshek for Econ 511, Professor Mumford for Econ 562, and Professor Hoelle for Econ 512).
 These graduate level courses can be used to fulfill the upper level course requirements for a Minor in Economics.
 These three courses can also be used toward meeting requirements for the MS degree in Economics.
 One option open to students who take these courses is to complete the remaining requirements (21 credit hours) for the MS degree in Economics after graduating by taking an innovative set of online courses specifically designed for the MS degree program.
 Follow the link for more information on the combined degree program: BS in Engineering, Science, or Mathematics and MS degree in Economics.

-Note that students other than Economics Majors in the School of Management can pursue a Concentration in Economics rather than a Minor in Economics.
+Note that students in the School of Management (not Economics Majors) can pursue a Concentration in Economics rather than a Minor in Economics.
 For more information on the requirements for Concentrations, including the Economics concentration, click here.